-Leadership Columbus participants will enhance their leadership skills and will gain an awareness of the community through a series of one-day sessions, August through June.
-Topics covered include education, health care, city and state government, utilities, transportation, military, public safety quality of life and economic development.
+Leadership Columbus participants will enhance their leadership skills and will gain an awareness of the community through a series of one-day sessions, September through June.
+Topics covered include education, healthcare, city and state government, utilities, transportation, military, public safety quality of life and economic development.
 Information is presented through lectures, panel discussions, hands-on activities, tours, on-site visitation and informal question and answer sessions.

 The objective of Leadership Columbus is to provide the region with a resource of leadership to guide the community into the future.

-Each year, up to 40 people are selected from the Columbus region with emphasis placed on diversity of race, gender and backgrounds.
-They all have one thing in common : a demonstrated talent and commitment to community leadership.
+Each year, up to 30 people are selected from the Columbus region with emphasis placed on diversity of race, gender and backgrounds.
+They all have one thing in common: a demonstrated talent and commitment to community leadership.
 Class members must exhibit the ability and willingness to be involved in the learning process and must make a firm commitment to attend each session of the program.
 Participants will commit to at least two years of volunteer service after completion of the program, which may include service on a Chamber committee, commission, leadership program or board within the city/community/region.

 Leadership Columbus will require one day each month from September through June.
 The time commitment involves:

 - Ten one day monthly sessions ( 9 hours per day)

 - Eight (8) hours of volunteer time during the nine month period.

 - One night to ride with a police officer on patrol or shift at the jail. ( min.
 4 hours)

 - Attendance at an art event (Springer, RiverCenter, – save ticket stub. ( 3 hrs.)